1940 Vrancea earthquake: Background

-1940 was characterized by a very high seismic activity in Vrancea.
+1940 was characterized by a very high seismic activity in Vrancea County.
 In the first months of 1940 there were earthquakes of magnitude 4.5–5 that occurred at depths of 130–160 km.
 On 24 June, there was an earthquake of magnitude 5.5 at a depth of 115 km, scarcely felt in Wallachia and Moldavia.
 There followed a period of relative calmness until 3 October, when an earthquake of magnitude 4.7–5.0 occurred at a depth of 150 km.

 On the evening of 21 October, there were many earthquakes, of which the most important took place around midnight at a depth of 100 km (M=4.5).
 On the morning of 22 October, at 08:37, a stronger earthquake occurred in Vrancea, of magnitude 6.5 and maximum intensity of VII on the Mercalli intensity scale, at a depth of 122–125 km; this quake was strongly felt, especially in Wallachia and Moldavia.
 Only light damage, for example, cracks in walls and broken windows, was reported, but no casualties.
 This earthquake did not have immediate aftershocks.

 At the beginning of November there were, however, several earthquakes over 4.0 at about 140–150 km depth.
 On 8 November, at about 14:00, less than two days before the catastrophic earthquake, there was another earthquake of magnitude 5.5 at a depth of 145 km, which was also felt in Bucharest.
 A day later, in the afternoon of 9 November there were several weak and local earthquakes, around the town of Panciu, movements which passed almost unnoticed by the population (II–III degrees on the Mercalli intensity scale).